mdn/content/files/en-us/web/api/webgl2renderingcontext/compressedteximage3d/index.md

 {{APIRef("WebGL")}}

-The **`compressedTexImage3D()`** method of the {{domxref("WebGL2RenderingContext")}} interface of the [WebGL API](/en-US/docs/Web/API/WebGL_API) specify a three-dimensional texture image in a compressed format.
+The **`compressedTexImage3D()`** method of the {{domxref("WebGL2RenderingContext")}} interface of the [WebGL API](/en-US/docs/Web/API/WebGL_API) specifies a three-dimensional texture image in a compressed format.

 Compressed image formats must be enabled by [WebGL extensions](/en-US/docs/Web/API/WebGL_API/Using_Extensions) before using these methods.